SharePoint/sp-dev-docs/docs/sp-add-ins-modernize/understanding-aad-and-oauth-for-spo-modern.md

 > [!NOTE]
 > For a Domain Isolated solution, the *app_displayname* claim will be the one of a dedicated application registered for you in Azure Active Directory by the SharePoint Online services.

 On the client side, meaning in SharePoint Framework, you should never rely on the actual content of the Access Token.
 The provided sample is just for the sake of understanding how the security model works.
-However, in a common scenario, you can simply benefit of the out of the box capabilities of SharePoint Framework, which hides from you all the plumbing of consuming external APIs from within your code.
+However, in a common scenario, you can simply take advantage of the out of the box capabilities of SharePoint Framework, which hides all the plumbing of consuming external APIs from your code.

-On the service side, if you are consuming Microsoft Graph, it will be responsibility of Microsoft to evaluate the provided Access Token and to authorize (or deny) access to the requeste API endpoint.
-In case you are consuming a third-party API/service that you implemented, you can either rely on the configuration options of Microsoft Azure, if you are hosting the service on Microsoft Azure, or you can rely for example on the Microsoft Authentication Library (MSAL) and the Microsoft.Identity.Web library to validate and authorize the tokens.
+On the service side, if you are consuming Microsoft Graph, it will be the responsibility of Microsoft to evaluate the provided Access Token and to authorize (or deny) access to the requeste API endpoint.
+In case you are consuming a third-party API/service that you implemented, you can either rely on the configuration options of Microsoft Azure, if you are hosting the service on Microsoft Azure, or you can rely, for example, on the Microsoft Authentication Library (MSAL) and the Microsoft.Identity.Web library to validate and authorize the tokens.

 > [!NOTE]
-> You can find additional information about the Microsoft Authentication Library reading ["Overview of the Microsoft Authentication Library (MSAL)"](https://learn.microsoft.com/en-us/azure/active-directory/develop/msal-overview).
-You can find further details about the Microsoft.Identity.Web library reading the article ["Microsoft Identity Web authentication library"](https://learn.microsoft.com/en-us/azure/active-directory/develop/microsoft-identity-web).
+> You can find additional information about the Microsoft Authentication Library by reading ["Overview of the Microsoft Authentication Library (MSAL)"](https://learn.microsoft.com/en-us/azure/active-directory/develop/msal-overview).
+You can find further details about the Microsoft.Identity.Web library by reading the article ["Microsoft Identity Web authentication library"](https://learn.microsoft.com/en-us/azure/active-directory/develop/microsoft-identity-web).

 ## Recommended content